UPDATE: FIRST DATES OF PUBLIC HEARINGS SET

 The Goleta Sanitary District is embarking on a process to change from at-large elections to district-based elections.
 In 2018 the District approved a resolution declaring its intent to change from an at-large election system to a district-based system once the results of the 2020 census are available.

-Currently each of the five governing board members is elected at-large (from anywhere within the District’s service area).
+Currently, each of the five governing board members is elected at-large (from anywhere within the District’s service area).
 In the future, one governing board member will be elected from each of five separate voting districts.
 The voting districts will be developed based on the new 2020 census data and input from the community.
 Moving to district-based elections will help ensure equal representation for all areas within the District’s service area.
+In 2022 two seats will be up for election, in 2024 the remaining three seats will be up for election.

 The Goleta Sanitary District is one of several local governments which will be changing to district-based elections (others include the City of Goleta and the Goleta Water District).
 The District is working with Lapkoff and Gobalet Demographic Research Inc. to develop potential boundaries of the five voting districts that are sensible, geographically contiguous areas with near equal populations.
 There will be several public meetings throughout this process with opportunities for public input.
 If all goes as planned, the first district-based election will be held in November 2022.